MrMatAP/kube-eng/README.md

 * We currently have no way to synchronise stack.kiali.version with the AppVersion in the Kiali Helm chart
 * Keycloak doesn't play nice with Istio ztunnel
 * GitHub Actions don't build/tag releases upon merge into main just yet
+* cloud-provider-mdns still requires to be restarted too frequently when the cluster gets recreated.
+It is best to `make host-infra-stop` and `make host-infra-start`
+* make stack should wait for keycloak to fully start up before continuing